How Lamar Jackson continues to flip the narrative on his young career

 While others continue to come around on Jackson, his head coach has always had faith.

-With 1:05 left to play and holding that 36-35 lead, John Harbaugh was faced with the decision than 99.9% of other NFL head coaches would have been too terrified to even mentally entertain.
+With 1:05 left to play and holding that 36-35 lead, John Harbaugh was faced with the decision that 99.9% of other NFL head coaches would have been too terrified to even mentally entertain.

-Go for it in your own territory or kick the ball back to Patrick Mahomes.

 Harbaugh yelling out to Jackson, “Lamar you want to go for this?”